A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: Experimental Evaluation

-We derive a BaC using the SOS-based methodology presented in Section~\ref{sec:BaC}, and then derive a switching condition from the BaC, as described in Section~\ref{sec:fsc_dm}.
-To find values of $\lambda$ and $\mu$, we use MATLAB's fmincon function to solve the constrained optimization problems given in Eqs.~\ref{eqn:muOpt} and~\ref{eqn:mu1}.

-An ideal FSC triggers a switch to BC only if an unrecoverable state is reachable in one time step.
-For systems with complex dynamics, switching conditions derived in practice are conservative, i.e., may switch sooner.
-To show that our FSC is not overly conservative, we performed experiments using an AC that continuously increases the voltage and hence soon violates safety.
-The PV voltage controller has two outputs, $m_d$ and $m_q$, for the $d$ and $q$ components of the voltage, respectively.
-The dummy AC simply uses constant values for its outputs, with $m_d=0.5$ and $m_q=1e-6$.

-These experiments were performed with PV DER in grid connected mode, with reference voltage and voltage safety threshold of 0.48 kV and 0.4944 kV, respectively, and a FSC derived using a $4^{\rm{th}}$-order Taylor approximation of the BaC.
-We averaged over 100 runs from initial states with initial voltage selected uniformly at random from the range $0.48$ kV $\pm \; 1\%$.
+We evaluated the conservativeness of the FSC for BESS voltage control with the MG in grid-connected mode.
+For this experiment, we used an AC that continuously increases the voltage of the BESS.
+We averaged the voltage over 100 runs from initial states with initial BESS voltages selected uniformly at random from the range $0.48$ kV $\pm \; 1\%$.
 The mean voltage at switching is 0.4921 kV (with standard deviation 0.0002314 kV), which is only 0.46\% below the safety threshold.
+On average, the switch occurs 127.4 time steps into the trace, and a safety violation occurs 130.2 time steps into the trace if \name is not used.
+Thus, on average, our FSC triggered a switch about three time steps before a safety violation would have occurred.

-The mean numbers of time steps before switching, and before a safety violation if \name is not used, are 127.4 and 130.2, respectively.
-Thus, our FSC triggered a switch about three time steps, on average, before a safety violation would have occurred.
+We performed similar experiments to determine the conservativeness of the FSC for GG frequency control, except with the MG in islanded mode.
+We used an AC that continuously decreases the frequency.
+The mean frequency at switching is $58.8422$ Hz (with standard deviation $0.012$ Hz), which is only 0.98\% above the lower safety threshold (which is 5\% below the reference voltage).
+The mean numbers of time steps before switching, and before a safety violation if \name is not used, are 128.1 and 130.2, respectively.
+Thus, our FSC triggered a switch about two time steps, on average, before a safety violation would have occurred.